jdatarsa/sesdata/README.md

 This repository contains datasets and code used for the manuscript as titled above.
 All details regarding the data source and considerations that should be noted are discussed in the manuscript; these are important to understand before embarking on any analysis of these data - in particular the differentiation between a strangles diagnosis and a positive sampling event - a single diagnosis can be made up of multiple sample events.

 ## Referencing this dataset
-Abigail McGlennon, Andrew Waller, Kristien Verheyen, Josh Slater, John Grewar, David Aanensen & Richard Newton (2020) Surveillance of equine strangles in the United Kingdom between 2015 and 2019 based on laboratory detection of *Streptococcus equi* \[Dataset]\.
+Abigail McGlennon, Andrew S. Waller, Kristien Verheyen, Josh Slater, John Grewar, David Aanensen & J. Richard Newton (2021) Surveillance of equine strangles in the United Kingdom between 2015 and 2019 based on laboratory detection of *Streptococcus equi* \[Dataset]\.
 Royal Veterinary College. https://doi.org/10.5281/zenodo.3998351

 ## R Code
 The descriptive analysis for the manuscript was performed using R. The full code is available in the manuscriptcode.R file.
 Links to the csv dataset used are included in the code as well as the required libraries.